benbrastmckie/VSCodium/docs/latex.md

 Otherwise, you may need to install LaTeX as described above, or uninstall and reinstall to clean things up if it has been a while.
 Note that LaTeX is fairly big, so wait to do this when you have time and a stable internet connection.

+## Texmf

-The final step is to create the `texmf` directory in the appropriate location depending on your operating system.
+The next step is to create the `texmf` directory in the appropriate location depending on your operating system.
 This way you can store global files of the following kinds:

   - `.bst` style files for generating bibliographies.